Nepal Bar Council

 Nepal Bar Council is an independent legal institution established by the Nepal Bar Council Act, 1993 with a major objective to regulate law practice in Nepal.
 It conducts examination for issuing the licence for law practice and keeps record of the law practitioners.

 Membership

 Any Nepali Citizen who passed the Legal Practitioner examination with five years of experience can take part in the membership process.
-Legal Practitioner is the one who passed Bachelor degree while a Pleader is one who passes the intermediate degree in law.
+Legal Practitioner is the one who passed Bachelor's degree while a Pleader is one who passes the intermediate degree in law.

 Councilors

 Nepal Bar Council has the following Councilors: